2019 Supercopa de España de Baloncesto: Qualification

 The tournament featured the host team, the winners from the two major competitions (2018–19 Liga Endesa and 2019 Copa del Rey) and the winner from the 2018–19 EuroCup.

 Qualified teams

 The following four teams qualified for the tournament.

 Venue

-On July 24, 2018, ACB selected and announced Madrid to host the supercup on September 2019.
+On July 24, 2018, ACB selected and announced Madrid to host the supercup in September 2019.
 The former building, which was built in 1960, was destroyed by a fire in 2001.
 Architects Enrique Hermoso and Paloma Huidobro projected a High-Tech style new arena that was built at the same location between 2002 and 2005.
 The arena hosted two major international basketball events in the first decade of the 21st century - the knockout stage of EuroBasket 2007 and the 2008 Euroleague Final Four.
 It also hosted the final stage of the Copa del Rey of basketball in 2006, 2009, 2011 and 2019.
 The arena was the finals venue for the 2014 World Cup and the 2015 Euroleague Final Four.